Panamanian white-faced capuchin: Diet

 The Panamanian white-faced capuchin is an omnivore.
 Its primary foods are fruit and insects.
 It forages at all levels of the forest, including the ground.
 Methods for finding food include stripping bark off of trees, searching through leaf litter, breaking dead tree branches, rolling over rocks, and using stones as anvils to crack hard fruits.
 Its prehensile tail assists with feeding, helping support the monkey when foraging for food below the branches.

 Fruit can make up between 50% and 67% or more of the capuchin's diet.
 In one study in Panama, white-faced capuchins ate 95 different fruit species.
 Among its favorite fruits are figs from the family Moraceae, mangos and related fruits from the family Anacardiaceae, the bean-like fruits from the family Leguminosae and fruits from the family Rubiaceae.
 It will also eat fruits from Euphorbiaceae such as Mexican jumping bean Sebastiania pavoniana.
 It generally only eats ripe fruit, testing for ripeness by smelling, tasting and prodding the fruit.
 It typically eats only the pulp and juice, spitting out the seeds and fibers.
 Other plant matter eaten includes flowers, young leaves, seeds of certain plants, and bromeliads.
-It also uses the bromelids as a water source, drinking the water that gets trapped inside.
+It also uses the bromeliads as a water source, drinking the water that gets trapped inside.
 In Carara National Park the capuchins have a varied diet in addition to the above of banana fruits and flowers, heliconia seeds, huevos de caballo fruits and anacardiaceae stems.

 Insect prey eaten includes beetle larvae, butterfly and moth caterpillars, ants, wasps, and ant and wasp larvae.
 It also eats larger prey, such as birds, bird eggs, frogs, lizards, crabs, mollusks and small mammals.
 The population in Guanacaste, Costa Rica in particular is noted for hunting squirrels, magpies, white-crowned parrots and baby coatis.
 The amount of vertebrate prey eaten varies by troop.
 Even neighboring troops can show significant differences in their diets.

 The diet can vary between the rainy and dry season.
 For example, in Guanacaste, Costa Rica the Panamanian white-faced capuchin can eat a wide variety of fruits as well as caterpillars in the early rainy season (June to November).
 But during the dry season, only figs and a few other types of fruit are available.
 During the dry season, chitinous insects, ant and wasp larvae and vertebrates become a particularly important part of the Panamanian white-faced capuchin's diet.
 Access to water can also become an issue during the dry season.
 The Panamanian white-faced capuchin likes to drink daily, so in forests where water holes dry up during the dry season, there can be competition between troops over access to the remaining water holes.